llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/sizeof-expression.rst

 ``Ptr + sizeof(T)`` will offset the pointer by ``sizeof(T)`` elements, effectively exponentiating the scaling factor to the power of 2.

-Similarly, multiplying or dividing a numeric value with the ``sizeof`` an element or the whole buffer is suspicious, because the dimensional connection between the numeric value and the actual ``sizeof`` result can not always be deduced.
+Similarly, multiplying or dividing a numeric value with the ``sizeof`` of an element or the whole buffer is suspicious, because the dimensional connection between the numeric value and the actual ``sizeof`` result can not always be deduced.